 A lot of professionals have researched the benefits of the best CBD oil on other non-pain related issues, such as autism, for example.

-Other disorders and issues include:
+Other disorders and issues being looked at include:

 - Obsessive Compulsive Disorder (OCD)